 1 meeting was attended by both operational and clinical 2 or medical leadership.
-So, Ronan Carroll, Martina and Mark Haynes.
-Mark Haynes was AMD (Associate Medical 3 Director) at that time.
-Simon Gibson was chairing that 4 5 meeting.
-I attended that meeting, and my thinking 11:46 6 behind going into that meeting was that we are going to 7 discuss, in more detail, about the robustness of the 8 current action plan and monitoring and arrangements and escalation.
-However, within that meeting it kind of 9 went into more broad discussion within the Surgical 10 11.4611 Services or the Acute Directorate or the Urology Services of monitoring, recording, escalation, of any 12 13 dictations or triage, and all those elements.
+So, Ronan Carroll, Martina and 3 Mark Haynes.
+Mark Haynes was AMD (Associate Medical 4 Director) at that time.
+Simon Gibson was chairing that 5 meeting.
+I attended that meeting, and my thinking 11:46 6 behind going into that meeting was that we are going to 7 discuss, in more detail, about the robustness of the 8 current action plan and monitoring and arrangements and 9 escalation.
+However, within that meeting it kind of 10 went into more broad discussion within the Surgical 11:46 11 Services or the Acute Directorate or the Urology 12 Services of monitoring, recording, escalation, of any 13 dictations or triage, and all those elements.
 So, it 14 was quite technical in a way and it ended up, the 15 meeting kind of ended up with a lot of discussion 11:47 16 around the wider elements of the system-wide 17 challenges.
-18 19 I did indicate in that meeting that we have to focus 20 again on the current action plan and the deviation and 11:47 I think I have -- I recall I have sent 21 monitorina.
-22 a -- when I was shared the minutes I sent some sort of communication back to the -- explain what you have in mind here.

-- 24 57 Q. If you want to pull that up, it's your own bundle, 25 1147.
+18 19 I did indicate in that meeting that we have to focus 20 again on the current action plan and the deviation and 11:47 21 monitoring.
+I think I have I recall I have sent 22 a when I was shared the minutes I sent some sort of 23 communication back to the 24 57 Q. If you want to pull that up, it's your own bundle, 25 1147.
 If we could have up TRU-251809.
-Do you have 11:47 26 that at 1147? - 27 A. Yes.
+Do you have 11:47 26 that at 1147?
+27 Α. Yes.
 28 58 Q. You do.
 So, you are writing back to Simon Gibson, 29 having received his record of the meeting.
 Just